fox-one/docs.pando.im/developer/lake/action-protocol.md

 log.Println("memo", memo)
 ```

+**Using API**

-If you don't want to generate action yourself, call the API ["/api/actions"](apis#create-action) to get a signed transfer request that you can use it to invoke wallet directly.
+Call the API ["/api/actions"](apis#create-action) to get a signed transfer request that you can use it to invoke wallet directly.

+It would be slower than the SDK approache, but you don't need to generate actions and sign them yourself

 ## Specification